Blogging Marathon# 34: Week 1/ Day 3

 - 1 tsp Garam masala

-- Make Potato Curry for Stuffing: Heat 1tbsp oil in a psn, add mustard and cumin seeds.
+- Heat oil in a pan, add mustard and cumin seeds.
 Once the seeds start to splutter, add onions and cook until they start turning lightly browned around the edges.

-- Add turmeric, ginger-garlic paste and cook for 1 minute.
-Next add the boiled and peeled potatoes, ground coriander, red chili powder, garam masala and salt.
+- Add turmeric, boiled and peeled potatoes, garam masala and salt.
 Mix well and cook covered in low flame for 4~5 minutes, so all the flavors have a chance to mingle.
-Turn off the heat.
+Turn off the heat and cool the stuffing for 10-15 minutes.